run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-queue-fairness.md

 ## Goal

 The goal of this Quickstart is to explain __fairness__.
-The [over-quota Quickstart](walkthrough-overquota.md) shows basic fairness where allocated GPUs per project are adhered to such that if a project is in over-quota, its job will be preempted once another project requires its resources.
+The [over-quota Quickstart](walkthrough-overquota.md) shows basic fairness where allocated GPUs per Project are adhered to such that if a Project is in over-quota, its Job will be preempted once another Project requires its resources.

 This Quickstart is about __queue fairness__.
-It shows that jobs will be scheduled fairly regardless of the time they have been submitted.
-As such, if a person in project A has submitted 50 jobs and soon after that, a person in project B has submitted 25 jobs, the jobs in the queue will be processed fairly.
+It shows that Jobs will be scheduled fairly regardless of the time they have been submitted.
+As such, if a person in Project A has submitted 50 Jobs and soon after that, a person in Project B has submitted 25 Jobs, the Jobs in the queue will be processed fairly.

 ## Setup and configuration: